 - Describe the common values and principles that guide codes of ethics in helping professions

 - Identify steps in a process for ethical decision-making

 - Describe ethical considerations for boundaries and cultural competence in the workplace

 About this Workshop

 Vicki Enns, MMFT, RMFT – Clinical Director

 Vicki is the Clinical Director of CTRI.
 In addition to her work with CTRI, Vicki has a private practice where she specializes in the area of trauma recovery for individuals, couples, and families.
 Vicki holds a Master of Marriage and Family Therapy degree and is an Approved Supervisor with the AAMFT and CAMFT.
 She believes that it is essential for helpers to continue learning and developing their self-awareness alongside evolving clinical skills.
-Vicki is the editor and a contributing author of our Counselling Insights and Counselling in Relationships books, and co-author of A Little Book About Trauma-Informed Workplaces.
+Vicki is the editor and a contributing author of Counselling Insights and Counselling in Relationships books, and co-author of A Little Book About Trauma-Informed Workplaces.
 She is also the author or editor of many of CTRI’s training materials.
 She is particularly gifted at creating a learning atmosphere that is collaborative and respectful, and which embraces diversity in personal identity, skills, and cultural perspectives.

 This is an introductory-intermediate level workshop intended for social service and health care professionals, counsellors, social workers, and school personnel.